ncrna/PathogenTrack/README.md

 # PathogenTrack
-PathogenTrack is an unsupervised computational software that uses <u>unmapped single-cell RNAseq reads</u> to characterize <u>intracellular pathogens</u> at the single-cell level.
+PathogenTrack is an unsupervised computational software that uses **unmapped single-cell RNAseq reads** to characterize <u>intracellular pathogens</u> at the single-cell level.
 It is a python-based script that can be used to identify and quantify intracellular pathogenic `viruses` and `bacteria` reads at the single-cell level.
 PathogenTrack has been tested on various scRNA-seq datasets derived from simulated and real datasets and performed robustly.
 The detailes are described in our paper *`Decoding Intracellular Pathogens of scRNA-seq experiments with PathogenTrack and SCKIT`*.

 ### System Requirements